-Having connected any SCSI devices to the SCSI interface the following certain checks should be made before the SCSI devices can be used:
+Having connected your SCSI device(s) to the SCSI interface, the following checks should be made before the SCSI device(s) can be used:

-Check whether the SCSI devices have been installed correctly and are responding on the SCSI bus.
-For this, use either the !Setup application (4.1 below), or the Devices command (4.2 below).
-Configure your computer so that the SCSI device can be used.
+- 1. Check whether the SCSI device(s) has been installed correctly and is responding on the SCSI bus.
+For this, use either the !Setup application (4.1 below), or the Devices command (4.2 below). - 2.
+Configure your computer so that the SCSI device(s) can be used.
 For a hard disc, use either the !
 Setup application (4.1 below), or the SCSIFSLink option (4.3 below).

 The application !Setup is supplied on the SCSI Utilities disc.
+From time to time software is updated: new versions can be obtained from our web site at: